pantheon-systems/documentation/source/content/drupal-10.md

 reviewed: "2022-10-18"
 ---

 Drupal 10 is coming in December 2022!
-However, we've been busy testing it on the Pantheon platform, and have developed a process for creating a new Drupal 10 site on our platform.
+We've been busy conducting early testing on the Pantheon platform, and have developed a process for creating a new Drupal 10 site on our platform.

 <Alert title="Warning" type="danger" >